 By visiting a board-certified dermatologist, you can be properly diagnosed and be prescribed stronger medication than you can pick up at the pharmacy.
 As Dr. Ben Barankin says, “for moderate to severe cases of dandruff, a steroid shampoo or leave-in lotion can be prescribed.
 A prescription ciclopirox olamine lotion is often a nice option.”

-There’s been a number of controversies over coal tar in recent decades.
+There have been a number of coal tar controversies in recent decades.

 Coal tar contains as many as 10,000 different chemicals, but only about half of these have actually been identified.
 Many people have expressed concern over the unknown components that could be potential carcinogens or cancer-causing substances.